 The Indian Patent Office’s place in the PCT system is unusual in that the same office acts in five distinct capacities depending on the applicant’s choices and the procedural posture.
 Foreign counsel coming into India for the first time often encounter the IPO only as the Designated Office at national phase entry, and miss that the same office also serves as the Receiving Office for Indian-resident applicants and as a competent ISA and IPEA for international-phase work.

 1. Receiving Office for India (RO/IN).
-Under PCT Article 10, the IPO acts as the Receiving Office for international applications filed by residents and nationals of India.
+The IPO acts as the Receiving Office for international applications filed by residents and nationals of India.
 An Indian-resident applicant has the choice of filing the international application at RO/IN or at the International Bureau in Geneva (RO/IB), subject to the Section 39 foreign-filing-licence requirements covered below.
-For the depth on RO/IN versus RO/IB selection and Section 39 clearance, see our PCT international filing from India guide.

 3. International Preliminary Examining Authority (IPEA).
-Where an applicant files a Chapter II Demand under PCT Article 31, an IPEA conducts the international preliminary examination and issues the IPER.
+Where an applicant files a Chapter II Demand, an IPEA conducts the international preliminary examination and issues the IPER.
 The IPO is an appointed IPEA.
 The choice of IPEA, like the choice of ISA, depends on the competent-authority list applicable to the case.
-For the decision-frame on when to file a Chapter II Demand and which IPEA fits a given case, see our Chapter II Demand strategy guide.

 4. Designated Office.
-Where an international application designates India and the applicant enters Indian national phase under PCT Article 22, the IPO acts as Designated Office.
+Where an international application designates India and the applicant enters Indian national phase under the standard route, the IPO acts as Designated Office.
 Under Section 7(1A) of the Patents Act 1970, every PCT international application designating India is treated as an application under the Patents Act once the applicant completes Indian national phase entry within the prescribed timeline.
-Under Section 138(4), the title, description, claims, abstract, and drawings of the international application are taken as the complete specification for purposes of Indian law.
-Under Section 138(5), the international filing date becomes the filing date of the application processed by the IPO as Designated Office.
+The title, description, claims, abstract, and drawings of the international application become the complete specification for purposes of Indian law, and the international filing date becomes the filing date of the Indian application.

 5. Elected Office.
-Where the applicant has filed a Chapter II Demand and elected India, the IPO acts as Elected Office at national phase entry under PCT Article 39.
+Where the applicant has filed a Chapter II Demand and elected India, the IPO acts as Elected Office at national phase entry.
 The Indian deadline is 31 months from the priority date under both routes; the only operational difference at entry is whether the applicant carries the IPER alongside the ISR and written opinion.

 Designating India is not the same as filing in India.

 A common misconception among foreign applicants is that designating India in the PCT request, by itself, secures patent rights in India.
 It does not.
 The Section 7(1A) deeming provision (the statutory rule treating a designating PCT international application as an application under the Patents Act) activates only when the applicant completes Indian national phase entry before the Controller within the 31-month deadline.
-Without that entry, the effect of the international application in India ceases by operation of PCT Article 24(1)(iii), which provides that the effect of the international application under Article 11(3) ceases in any designated state if the applicant fails to perform the acts referred to in Article 22 within the applicable time limit.
+Without that entry, the effect of the international application in India ceases automatically.

 Practically, this means three things.
 First, the 31-month deadline is the activation deadline, not a procedural courtesy.
 Second, the international filing date is preserved in India only where the corresponding national-phase application is filed in time and in proper form.
-Third, the contents of the international application become the Indian complete specification only after national-phase filing under Section 138(4); before filing, India is merely a designated state on the WIPO record.
+Third, the contents of the international application become the Indian complete specification only after national-phase filing; before filing, India is merely a designated state on the WIPO record.

 For the institutional roles described above, the WIPO PCT Applicant’s Guide India chapter is the authoritative source.